SwetSagar/UPSC-CSE-Notes/UPSC/08.3 Modern-History/4. Economic-Impact/De industrialisation.md

 banner: "![[Quotefancy-353935-3840x2160.jpg]]"
 banner_y: 0.5
 ---

-# De industrialisation
+# De Industrialisation

 2020-04-27 15:04:22

 ```toc
 ```

 ---

 ## 1.1 Introduction

 - destruction of traditional Indian industries was earliest consequence of colonialism.
 - British gradually removed all of their competitors French, Dutch which put the artisans in a bad bargaining position with only one entity to sell to.
 - Monopoly in the market, exploited the artisans to sell at a lower price so that their profit margins would be high
 - This left them with little money to invest in newer technology

 ## 1.2 Effects of British Industrialisation on Indian Industry [^1]

 - Industrial revolution in Europe wiped out the market for Indian artisans due to mass production of goods.
 - also led the home market be invaded by cheap mass produced goods.
 - In Gangetic Bihar ratio of industrial population to total pop dec from 18.6 in 1809 to 8.5% in 1901
 - Industrial pop dec from 62.3% to 15.1 %
 - Real income per worker in industry inc b/w 1900 - 1947

 ```ad-Views
 collapse: open